stepzhou/tm-simulator/README.md

 What and why?
 -------------

-A small program for simulating a turing machine.
+A small program for simulating a turing machine, mostly because I've been wanting to write one for a while now.

-I've always wanted to develop this when I was a TA for intro to CS given how annoying it was to grade the turing machine problems.
-So what better time to automate the process than when I'm no longer a intro to CS TA?

 Usage
 -----